kug3lblitz/laravel-docker/README.md

 Ex.
-docker exec -it <container name> bash #enters shell of container
+docker exec -it <container name> bash #enters shell of container side note - current version uses alpine, the default shell of which is 'ash', rather than bash.

 once we're in the shell, run ``` composer create-project laravel/laravel . ```